How to Optimize Content for AI Overviews

 Where Page Refresh AI fits

 Page Refresh AI is a one-URL review step.
-It does not predict whether Google will show a page in an AI Overview, choose keywords, track positions, audit backlinks, or publish edits.
+It does not predict whether Google will show a page in an AI Overview, plan a broad search strategy, monitor a portfolio, evaluate link profiles, or publish edits.
 It helps you inspect one public page before you refresh it.

 Use the AI search visibility tool when you already have a URL and want to review answer clarity, missing questions, weak paragraphs, structure, and internal-link opportunities.
 If you want to see the output first, open the sample report.